 In that best of five-set final, Vilas dropped the first two sets by 6–1, 7–5 and then retired in protest of Năstase’s use of a spaghetti strung racquet (which was banned by the ATP shortly after).
 After that he won a further 28 matches in a row with titles at Tehran, Bogotá, Santiago, Buenos Aires (all on clay) and Johannesburg (hard).
 That run was ended in the Masters semifinals by Björn Borg.

-Even though he won 16 ATP singles titles, including the French Open and the US Open and was the runner-up at the January edition of the Australian Open in 1977, he was never ranked by the ATP as World No. 1 during 1977.
-He was instead year-end World No. 2 in those rankings, below Jimmy Connors (who won the Masters and six other titles and was the runner-up at Wimbledon and the US Open in 1977).
+Despite the astonishing victories of Guillermo Vilas that include the French Open and the US Open and was the runner-up at the January edition of the Australian Open in 1977, he was never ranked by the ATP as World No. 1 during 1977.
+He was instead rated a World No. 2 in those rankings, below Jimmy Connors (who won the Masters and six other titles and was the runner-up at Wimbledon and the US Open in 1977).

 However, the way in which the current rankings are calculated would have given Vilas the number one ranking in 1977.
 Also, a